 Raindrop® Corneal Inlay for Presbyopia

-UPDATE: We have completed enrollment and the Raindrop Corneal Inlay is now FDA approved and available at Slade & Baker Vision!
+UPDATE: We have completed enrollment and the Raindrop Corneal Inlay is now FDA approved.

 If you need reading glasses, it may be because you have presbyopia – a naturally occurring loss of near vision that affects millions of people everyday.
 Like grey hair and wrinkles, presbyopia is considered a normal part of the aging process.
 The first symptoms usually occur between the ages of 40 – 50.
 However, the ability to focus on near objects declines throughout life, and generally levels off near the age of 60.